Cost sharing flight regulations have changed

 A record must be kept that each passenger confirms they understand the risks, and the provision of the cost sharing flight, for 6 months post flight.

-Full details can be found from the CAA in CAP 2391.
-Compliance remains the responsibility of the PIC.
+Full details can be found from the CAA in

 Ready to remove the burden?
 We're here to help.